abdollahzakeri/Growth/README.md

 ### Reproducing the methodology

-1) Undistort and crop time-lapse images using default parameters
+1) Undistort and crop time-lapse images using default parameters (images will be made available upon request)

 ```bash
 python scripts/undistort_and_crop.py --input /path/to/images --output undistorted_cropped \